 The RV Industry Association is the information and analysis leader for the RV industry.
 To interview or connect with industry leaders and experts, please contact Kevin Broom, Director of Media Relations at [email protected] or 571-665-5844.

-- U.S. ownership of RVs has reached record levels, according to a 2011 University of Michigan study commissioned by the RV Industry Association.
-Approximately 10 million households now own an RV.
+- According to a 2011 University of Michigan study commissioned by the RV Industry Association, approximately 10 million households now own an RV.
 The upswing in RV ownership is driven by strong interest from both younger and older buyers.

 - The typical RV owner, according to the 2011 report, is 48 years old, married, and has an above-average annual household income of $62,000.
 RV owners are likely to own their homes and spend an average of 3-4 weeks annually, industry research shows.